 In the different pool trainings that I have been doing with the Apple Watch, it has always marked the lengths correctly, without adding lengths that I have not done or trimming in any of them.
 Even better than other watches that I have been comparing with in the measurements (different models of Garmin and Suunto).

-Of course, in this case the Apple Watch was in the left hand while the watches I was comparing to the right hand, which is an unusual place for me to wear them.
-Let's not forget that the watches are learning your movements so this change of wrist can affect the measurement of the "control" watches.
+Of course, in this case the Apple Watch was on the left hand while the watches I was comparing with were on the right, which is not my usual place to wear them.
+Let's not forget that the watches are learning your movements so that change of wrist can affect the measurement of the "control" watches.

-At the moment of the analysis, it's when we stumble upon the same stone again.
-And because the TCX file of the activity is hijacked and cannot be synchronized with any service... we are left "in the dark".
+At the moment of analysis is when we stumble again over the same stone.
+And it is impossible to perform a minimally serious analysis.
+And since the TCX file of the activity is sequestered and cannot be synchronized with any service... we are left "in the dark".